How to Design an Accessible Kitchen and Bathroom

 • Customize the height of countertops and sinks to no higher than 34’’ off the floor.

-• Extended table height counters with a minimum of 30'' wide knee space to enable individuals who may need to sit while working in the kitchen.
+• Extended table-height counters with a minimum 30'' wide knee space for individuals who may need to sit while working in the kitchen.

 • Plan for at least 60 inches of space behind a seated peninsula or island, granting passage for a person in a wheelchair.